BroadbandForum/obbaa/README.md

 -	a simulator for OLTs and ONUs that can be used for virtualized ONU management when developing OMCI message translation services.

+## Other related repos of OB-BAA includes:

+   [NETCONF stack](https://github.com/BroadbandForum/obbaa-netconf-stack) A NETCONF stack for use in OB-BAA implementations

+   [vOMCI](https://github.com/BroadbandForum/obbaa-vomci) repository which contains the vOMCI Function and Proxy used in the OB-BAA Implementations

+   [Control Relay](https://github.com/BroadbandForum/obbaa-fc-relay) repository contains the control relay feature of the OB-BAA project

 ## Restrictions:
 Same as release 3.0.0.

+## FAQ
+Question : What should I do if ONU DETECT nofitication is not raised in OB-BAA for a vOMCI based ONU?

+Answer : Sometimes kafka will not have the required topics being available when it started, hence vomci functionality might not work properly in that case. as a workaround after starting OB-BAA microservices using docker compose file, we should restart vomci container (wait for a minute to have the vomci container up and running) and restart vproxy container.
+This would solve the problem.

 <a name="rel_2_1_0"></a>